When can babies eat lemon?

 Note: Lemons tend to be sprayed heavily with pesticides, so aim to purchase organic lemons to decrease exposure to toxins.

-Is lemon a choking hazard for babies?
+Is lemon a common choking hazard for babies?

 Lemon seeds are a choking hazard and should always be removed prior to serving.
 The membrane in all citrus fruit is also a choking risk (for example, when a citrus fruit’s sections are served whole such as an orange section still in the membrane).
 While it’s unlikely you’ll be serving sectioned lemons, always remove the membrane and seeds of citrus fruits before serving.